Report calls out abuse of social media by Minneapolis police

 But the rules governing how they do so are often opaque, vague or not a matter of public record.

-In a study last year of every U.S. jurisdiction with at least 100,000 people, researchers at the Brennan Center for Justice found just 35 police departments had publicly available policies that in some way addressed the use of social media for collecting information.
+In an ongoing study of police policies in U.S. jurisdictions with at least 100,000 people, researchers at the Brennan Center for Justice found just 35 police departments had publicly available policies that in some way addressed the use of social media for collecting information.
 Of those, 15 had language setting some limits on undercover or covert online activity.
 But several were vague or set a low bar for authorization, simply requiring supervisor approval.

 “I would say that very few if any of the policies really gave detailed, robust limitations on the use of undercover accounts,” said Rachel Levinson-Waldman, deputy director of the Brennan Center's Liberty and National Security Program.

-Note: This story was first published on April 28.
-It was updated on May 2 to correct that the Brennan Center hasn't finished studying the police department policies in all U.S. jurisdictions with at least 100,000 people.